Electrical contractors in

 Licensing Requirements

 Maine requires Master Electrician License through Department of Professional and Financial Regulation.
-Must pass NEC exam, have 4 years experience or equivalent education, submit application with $75 fee.
-Journeyman license requires 2 years experience or apprenticeship completion.
-Renewal every 2 years with continuing education requirements.
+Must pass PSI exam, have 4 years experience or electrical engineering degree plus 2 years experience.
+Journeyman license requires 2 years experience and exam.
+Licenses renew biennially with continuing education requirements.

 Permit Requirements

-Electrical permits required through Biddeford Code Enforcement Office for most electrical work.
-Permit fees range $25-150 depending on scope.
-Required for panel upgrades, new circuits, service changes, and major installations.
+Electrical permits required through Biddeford Code Enforcement Office for most electrical work except minor repairs.
+Permit fees range $25-150 based on scope.
+Commercial work requires additional review.

 Inspection Schedule